Europe's finest al fresco dining spots for this summer

 Ibiza in Spain's Balearic Islands is a byword for nightlife, drawing cool crowds who seriously like to party.
 It's not all nightclubs till dawn, however, as many locals and visitors are drawn to the relaxed feels of restaurants that celebrate brilliant local produce -- and still let you kick back in style, just at a slightly gentler pace.

-Looking east from Chiringuito Blue at the Hotel Riomar you'll see the marina and port of Santa Eulalia, while south brings the coastline of the tiny island of Formentera.
+Looking east from Chiringuito Blue at the W Ibiza you'll see the marina and port of Santa Eulalia, while south brings the coastline of the tiny island of Formentera.
 With waves lapping just yards away, under their awning you'll enjoy a menu of Mediterranean cuisines from countries including Israel, Lebanon, Turkey, Italy, Greece and Spain.
 The kid-friendly spot is also proud of their own organic farm, which provides many of the ingredients.

 Chiringuito Blue, Calle del Rio 48, Santa Eulalia del Rio, Ibiza, Spain; +34 871 18 33 18